adzcai/janc/content/posts/2021-04-21-intro-and-roadmap.md

 So there are many different types of conlang, which you can read about in [The Art of Language Invention, Episode 1: Conlang Types](https://youtu.be/Mxmc8zo5Jns?list=PLyfe6tMeBf5W_O3YDqDnk4gqlMODILPpe).

-\<CONLANG> is going to be a naturalistic fictional language, meaning that it should be plausible for my (humanoid) fictional species to naturally develop.
+"Lorem" is going to be a naturalistic fictional language, meaning that it should be plausible for my (humanoid) fictional species to naturally develop.
 That means, don't expect it to be entirely consistent!
 I'll shake things up with irregular verbs and things like that when it makes sense.

 ## Goals